Contextual Bandits with Cross-learning: Discussion on Applications of Cross-Learning and Implementation of Proposed Algorithms

-We assume that the value $v_t$ and the highest competing bid $h_t$ are independently drawn each round from distributions $\D_v$ and $\D_h$, respectively, where both distributions are unknown to the bidder.
+Here, we assume that the value $v_t$ and the highest competing bid $h_t$ are independently drawn each round from distributions $\D_v$ and $\D_h$, respectively, where both distributions are unknown to the bidder.
 The independence assumption is motivated by the fact that, in online advertising markets, most advertisers base bids on cookies, which are bits of information stored on users' browsers.
-Because cookies are private, cookie-based bids are typically weakly correlated.
-In Section~\ref{sect:experiments}, we conduct some experiments using data from a major advertising platform and observe that our cross-learning algorithms perform well, even when values are not perfectly independent of the other bids.
+Because cookies are private, cookie-based bids are typically weakly correlated. {In Section~\ref{sect:experiments}, we conduct some experiments using data from a major advertising platform and observe that our cross-learning algorithms that assume complete cross-learning between values perform well even when values are not perfectly independent of the other bids.
+Nonetheless, conservative learners might be still concerned about such correlation.
+Under such correlation, with the same action/bid, the chance of winning (i.e., $\mathbbm{I}(\mbox{win item})$) under two values that are far from each other may not be the same.
+For instance, when there is a positive correlation between values and highest competing bids, as the value increases, the highest competing bid may increase as well, reducing the chance of winning.
+To handle this, such learners can only allow for cross-learning between close values.
+We remark that, from the theoretical perspective, when the correlation between values and bids is arbitrary, cross-learning is impossible and the decision maker cannot do better than running a different learning algorithm for each context.
+A promising research direction is to incorporate correlation by introducing a statistical or behavioral model to capture the dependency between bids and values.}

-The problem of bidding in first-price auctions can be thought of as a contextual bandits problem, where the contexts are values, the actions are bids, and the rewards are net utilities.
-Naively applying $S$-UCB to our problem by discretizing the value space and bid space into $C$ and $K$ pieces respectively results in a regret bound of $\tilde{O}(\sqrt{CKT} + T/C + T/K)$ (here the last two terms come from discretization error).
-Optimizing $C$ and $K$, we find that when $C = K = T^{1/4}$, we can achieve $\tilde{O}(T^{3/4})$ regret in this way.